membrane/api-gateway/com.predic8.membrane.core/examples/router/basic-auth/README.txt

 Execute the following steps:

-1. Start Membrane Monitor.
+1. Go to the examples/basic-auth directory.

-2. Click on "File/Load Configuration" and open the file examples/basic-auth/rules.xml.
+2. Execute router.bat

 3. Open the URL http://localhost:2000/sqlrest/CUSTOMER/2/ in your browser.

 4. Login with the username membrane and the password membrane.